Update: Courts open with bailiff restrictions

 The National Residential Landlords Association, Big Issue and Ride Out Recession Alliance, Shelter, ARLA Propertymark, the Nationwide Building Society, and StepChange the Debt Charity have issued a statement following the re-introduction of a national lockdown.

 Why are we calling for these measures?

 We know that most tenants have continued to pay rent; this has been assisted by the Government’s furlough scheme and as the measures reduce, there is a risk that tenants will build unsustainable arrears if additional support is not provided.

-- 87% have paid their rent as usual since lockdown measures were introduced.
+- 88% have paid their rent as usual since lockdown measures were introduced.
 A further 3% agreed a reduced rent or rent free period with their landlord that they don't need to pay back.